 There are millions of people all over the world desperate for a good night's rest.
-Unfortunately, many of them decide to try and fix their sleep problems with over-the-counter sleep medications.
+Unfortunately, many of them decide to try and fix their sleep problems with over-the-counter sleep medications, instead of taking a natural sleep aid like the ones we sell here on QuickVita.com.
 Little do they know that they're actually doing more harm to themselves than good.
 Thanks to misleading advertising over the years along with a lack of medical knowledge, people have been duped into putting drugs into their bodies that are making it harder to get to sleep and harder to get the restorative rest they need.
 We're here to expose the truth about over the counter sleeping pills.
 If you really care about your overall health and wellness, then keep reading.
 You may never take one of these pills again!

 There are so many different brands of over the counter sleeping pills out there that one would think they must all be different, right?
 As it turns out, that assumption is very, very wrong.
 The truth is that they all use the same main ingredient - diphenhydramine - in order to put you to bed.
 If you're skeptical, go ahead and look at the back of the boxes the next time you're at the drugstore.
 Look for the active ingredient section.
 We guarantee you'll see it there in either a 25 mg or 50 mg dose.